Autumn Stuffed Acorn Squash

 It’s this hearty and nourishing dish with lots of fall flavors that makes me want to go back to those days….

 If you can’t tell by now, I am in love with winter squash!
 Butternut, acorn, pumpkin, honeynut, kobocha… you name it!
 They’re so easy to use, versatile in what you can make, from my Dairy-Free Acorn Squash Soup to No-Bake Vegan & Paleo Pumpkin Cheesecake, you can do pretty much anything with it.
-Or straight-up roast it and eat with some avocado and my 5-Minute Date Sweetened Ketchup.
+Or straight-up roast it and eat with some avocado and my Date-Sweetened Ketchup.

 But this post isn’t about all the different ways you can prepare it.
 It’s about this stuffed acorn squash recipe.

 The filling is very simple.
 It’s got millet (which I absolutely love and the texture works so great in this!), roasted golden beets and garlic, celery, mushrooms, cranberries, and parsley.
 Seasoned with a little dijon mustard, cumin, lemon, salt and pepper.

 It’s got a bit of a Thanksgiving stuffing vibe going on, but with those cranberries?!
 So much better!